Quill One

 10. TurboQuant, DeepSeek-Style Compression, and PagedAttention

-Google's TurboQuant matters because it targets key-value cache and vector memory.
-It can reduce KV-cache and vector-search memory pressure while preserving quality in tested settings.
+Google's TurboQuant matters because it targets key-value cache and vector memory, reducing KV-cache and vector-search memory pressure while preserving quality in tested settings.
 This helps Quill One by reducing active RAM overhead for long-context agents, local RAG, semantic search, and memory-heavy workflows.
+TurboQuant does not erase the base-weight storage problem — a 1–2T model still needs hundreds of GB to 1TB of model storage — but it meaningfully shrinks the active working set.

 DeepSeek-V4-Pro's published preview describes a large sparse MoE with 1M context and compressed attention approaches that reduce compute and KV-cache costs.
 Quill One should assume the leading open model by 2033/2034 will use similar or better techniques.
+The product should be model/runtime co-designed, not a generic accelerator running a generic transformer stack.
+PagedAttention treats KV cache like virtual memory; the broader lesson for Quill One is that the runtime should manage AI state like an operating system — hot experts, cold experts, model pages, active context, old context, local documents, embeddings, agent traces, cache compression.

-The architecture assumes all three layers:
+The architecture assumes all three layers together:

 LayerFunction